Poodle: Seamlessly Scaling Down Large Language Models with Just-in-Time Model Replacement: Preliminary Results

 \subsection{Inference Time - Self-hosted Models}

 For this experiment, we consider a scenario where the user is locally hosting models and wants to use \ac{jitr} to lower their inference time and resource consumption.
 We determine the inference time break-even point, which is the number of requests after which \ac{jitr} with \sysname becomes faster than using an \ac{llm}.

-We measure the inference latency using different batch sizes and the IMDB dataset on an NVIDIA RTX A5000 GPU for (i) a BERT model, (ii) a Llama-2-7B model using a base prompt, and (iii) a Llama-2-7B model using a wrapper prompt.
+We measure the inference latency using different batch sizes and the IMDB dataset on an NVIDIA RTX A5000 GPU for (i) a BERT model, (ii) a Llama-2-7B model using a base prompt, and (iii) a Llama-2-7B model using a longer (wrapped) prompt.
 An \ac{llm} approach using Llama-2-7B and a \ac{jitr} approach (starting with Llama-2-7B and switching to BERT after 5,000 requests) break even within the first 100,000 requests.
 Llama-2-7B processes 13 items per second at a maximum batch size of 16 while BERT processes $19.6\times$ more items in the same time at a maximum batch size of 128.
 The time reduction increases with larger request volumes.
 For 1M requests, \sysname takes $7.5\times$ less time than the \ac{llm}, and for 2M requests more than $10\times$.
-Since Llama-2-7B is a small model compared to flagships \acp{llm}, we expect real-world speedups to be even larger.
+Since Llama-2-7B is a small model compared to a flagship \acp{llm} and all requests are wrapped, we expect real-world speedups to be even larger.

 \begin{takeaway} For local deployment, even when using a small \ac{llm} as the baseline, \ac{jitr} significantly reduces inference time. \end{takeaway}